-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 Hundreds of Seattle protesters came together Saturday to voice the sadness and fury that has spread across the country over the death of George Floyd, a Black man who died after being pinned beneath the knee of a Minneapolis police officer for almost nine minutes.

 Largely peaceful at first, the demonstrations grew chaotic as the day wore on, with cars torched, looting, Molotov cocktails thrown, tear gas filling the air and two AR-15 rifles stolen from police vehicles, later recovered.
-Mayor Jenny Durkan announced a 5 p.m. to 5 a.m. curfew and told crowds to “disperse from downtown immediately.”
+Mayor Jenny Durkan announced a two-night 5 p.m. to 5 a.m. curfew for this weekend and told crowds to “disperse from downtown immediately.”
 Gov. Jay Inslee activated up to 200 unarmed National Guard troops for the next seven days at the request of the city.

-Floyd’s death, another in a succession of Black individuals dying at the hands of police, has tapped into deep agony over violence against people of color, sparked protests in dozens of cities and caused Minnesota Gov. Tim Walz to mobilize the state’s National Guard in that state, too.
+Floyd’s death, another in a succession of Black individuals dying at the hands of police, has tapped into deep agony over violence against people of color, sparked protests in dozens of cities and led Minnesota Gov. Tim Walz to mobilize the state’s National Guard in that state, too.
 President Donald Trump said he spoke with members of Floyd’s family and acknowledged their pain, but posted a number of controversial tweets, including calling protesters “thugs” and cheering the idea of sending “vicious dogs” after them.

 In Seattle, some protesters marched onto Interstate 5, causing the Washington State Patrol to close the freeway between Interstate 90 and Highway 520.

-Undeterred by rain and risks from the novel coronavirus, protesters throughout the day chanted “stop killing us,” “Black lives matter,” and “I can’t breathe!”
+Undeterred by rain and risks from the novel coronavirus, protesters throughout the day chanted “stop killing us,” “Black lives matter” and “I can’t breathe!”
 Floyd, a onetime high school football star, pleaded to officers that he was suffocating before he died — words heard on the video and now repeatedly aired around the world.

 “We’re tired of unlawful law enforcement,” the Rev. Dr. Leslie Braxton proclaimed, speaking to a crowd at Westlake Center.
 “We’re tired of a criminally unjust justice system.
 We’re tired of police terrorism.
 We’re tired of blackness being a crime.”

-The protests picked up from where a Friday night demonstration left off.
+The protests picked up where a Friday night demonstration left off.

 Seattle Police Chief Carmen Best called Floyd’s death a “tragic murder.”
-Former Minneapolis police officer Derek Chauvin was charged Friday with third-degree murder and second-degree manslaughter.
+Former Minneapolis police Officer Derek Chauvin was charged Friday with third-degree murder and second-degree manslaughter.

-Best also said it was especially troubling to see other Minneapolis officers stand by and told Seattle’s officers: “If you see a co-worker doing something that is unsafe, out of policy, unacceptable, or illegal, you need to act.”
+Best also said it was especially troubling to see other Minneapolis officers stand by and told Seattle’s officers: “If you see a co-worker doing something that is unsafe, out of policy, unacceptable or illegal, you need to act.”

 But the Seattle Police Department (SPD) itself faced questions for its tactics, including the use of flash bangs as it dispersed people Saturday, and for a videotaped incident Friday night of at least one officer punching a man as he was being held on the ground.